WELL Building Standard

 As an industry there is a rise in projects and builds, striving to achieve WELL Gold and Platinum scores.
 WELL Precertification proposes features that will ultimately be reviewed once buildings are completed and in use, to later be WELL Certified.
 Through the backing of scientific research, the standard looks to improve the health and well-being occupants can obtain from the internal environment of a building.

-We at Lloret, are seeing a rise in clients requesting how we can contribute to the overall WELL Building Standard as we design, instal and supply systems that affect three out of the seven ratings – Air, Lighting and Comfort.
-But ultimately, what does the WELL Building Standards entail?
+We at Lloret, are seeing a rise in clients requesting how we can contribute to the overall WELL Building Standard as we design, instal and supply systems that perdominantly affects three out of the seven ratings – Air, Comfort and Lighting.
+But ultimately, what does the WELL Building Standard entail?

 WELL Building Standard isn't a new initiative, it has been managed by International WELL Building Institute since 2014, growing momentum in recent years to become a widely accepted and desired criteria for buildings to obtain.
 It is a standard commonly associated with commercial and office builds, but it can be applicable throughout healthcare, homes and school buildings too.
 The certification is valid for three years, until a renewal is needed, to ensure standards are maintained.